devopxy/ngspice/README.md

 # ngspice
-A minimal Docker image of ngspice
+A minimal Docker image of ngspice , smallest image in the world so far :)